Children’s

 Children ages 2 to 5 with their adult will enjoy stories and related fun which may include songs, games, and rhymes in our Community Room.

-Story Time Kiddie Kits of crafting supplies will be available the day of the story time while supplies last.
-Any extras will be available to pick up on the Friday after the story time.
+Any extra crafting supplies will be available to pick up at the Children’s Reference Desk while supplies last.
 Additional links and activities will be available after the program on the Madison Library District Storytime blog.

 Have more than one child?
 Wondering which early literacy library program to attend?
 Go to the age specific event for your oldest child.